ARTICLE I NAME and LOCATION

 Community-at Large Representative: It is the duty of the Community-at Large Representative to act as a liaison between the Association and the community.

-District Resource Representative: It shall be the duty of the District Representative to act as a liaison between the Association and the school board.
+Duval County District Resource Representative: It shall be the duty of the District Representative to act as a liaison between the Association and the school board.

 Grant Selection Committee: It shall be the duty of the Grant Selection Committee to determine eligibility of applicants for the Leslie Beddard Scholarships.
 The Grant Committee is appointed by the President on a yearly basis and shall be composed of elected and appointed officers of the Association.
-The Grant committee will not include member of the Association requesting grant for that year.
+The Grant Selection Committee will not include member of the Association requesting grant for that year.

 Section 5: Terms of Office – The terms of Executive and Extended Board office shall be for two school years.
 Appointed office shall be for one school year commencing at the beginning of the school year in August.

 Section 6: Vacancy of Office – In the event any officer resigns, or is unwilling, or unable to serve for a prolonged period of time, a new officer will be elected to complete the term, under the same procedure as Article V for election of Officers.
 The President may appoint a replacement person for that office until the next election.
 Exception to this vacancy ruling: The President Elect position shall be appointed by the President with board approval.

 Section 1: Time and Method of Nominating – Initial nominations shall be made by the Executive Board.
 Nominations can be submitted via email to email@example.com by July 31st of the election year and will be accepted provided that the nominee is a member in good standing and the nominee accepts the nomination.
 The Executive Board will present a slate of nominations at the DCPS Pre-planning meeting as well as on the organization’s website nefaea.org for non-local members.